KristianColville1/raza-noodles/README.md

 - The user can see a contact number and address.

-- A scroll icon brings the user to the next section and it has an arrow to indicate the direction of navigation and is helped with the use of a CSS animation I implemented.
+- A scroll icon helps bring the user to the next section and it has an arrow to indicate the direction of navigation and is also helped with the use of a CSS animation I implemented.

-The menu bar features in the top right corner, this is a mordern and intuitive design.
+The menu bar features in the top right corner, this is a modern and intuitive design.

 - The logo is also present in the top left corner and has a link to the home page.